QUESTIONS TO PONDER

 How much money will they owe when the loan has to be repaid?
 Your parents will owe the total amount borrowed (up to the value of the home), accrued mortgage insurance premiums, accumulated interest, servicing fees, and any other costs and fees financed through the loan amount.

-How do my parents repay the loan?
+How do I repay the loan?
 There are three viable options for your parents.
 They can sell their home to repay the lender and collect any leftover proceeds, choose to reimburse the lender directly from a personal account, or refinance the loan.

 Are there restrictions on how my parents spend their money?
 Your parents can spend their money any way they choose.
-Borrowers have often used their reverse mortgage to pay off other debts, make home improvements, go on vacations, replace an aging vehicle, or eliminate an existing mortgage payment (the existing mortgage debt is refinanced into the reverse mortgage loan and your parents must continue paying their property taxes current, applicable HOA fees, and keep the home in good repair).
+Borrowers have often used their HECM to pay off other debts, make home improvements, go on vacations, replace an aging vehicle, or eliminate an existing mortgage payment (the existing mortgage debt is refinanced into the HECM loan and your parents must continue paying their property taxes current, applicable HOA fees, and keep the home in good repair).